Taroko National Park │ Travel Taiwan

-The drive between Yilan and Toroko is curvy and narrow, and it can be dangerous if the visibility is low.
+The drive between Yilan and Toroko National Park is curvy and narrow, and it can be dangerous if the visibility is low.
 Trucks, buses, minivans, and vehicles are passing on both sides of the street.
 I will recommend joining the tour, taxi, or enter the Park with the hotel shuttle van if you have a driving concern.
 Don’t drive into Toroko If the weather is under condition, check the weather before heading to the Park.
 Watch for Typhoon during the summer season.
 Check for the weather here.

 There are two bus stations available, Hualien train station and Xincheng train station.
 Hualien train station has more buses scheduled, while Xincheng train station is closer to the Taroko Train Station.
 Bus schedules are available to download here.